mantidproject/mantid/docs/source/interfaces/indirect/Indirect Diffraction.rst

   options will be disabled when using OSIRIS in diffonly mode, in which case the entire spectra range will be used.

+Detector Grouping
+  Specify the method to be used for grouping the detectors when performing the reduction.
+  The options include 'All', 'File', 'Groups' and 'Custom'.

 Run
   Runs the processing configured on the current tab.